liferay/liferay-docs/develop/tutorials/articles/195-forms/01-form-field-types/01-creating-form-field-types.markdown

 # Creating Form Field Types [](id=creating-form-field-types)

 Liferay's Forms application does not contain a dedicated time field out-of-the-box.
-For ease of use and to ensure proper data is collected, develop a time field and learn how @product@'s field types work at the same time.
+For ease of use and to ensure proper data is collected, you can develop a time field and learn how @product@'s field types work at the same time.

 There are several steps involved in creating a form field type:

 1. Specify the OSGi metadata
-2. Configure your buildscript and dependencies
+2. Configure your build script and dependencies
 3. Create a `DDMFormFieldType` component
 4. Implement a `DDMFormFieldType`
 5. Render the field type